-Career professionals are aware of their own values, attitudes, beliefs, and behaviors and avoid imposing values that are inconsistent with clients' goals.
-Career professionals respect the diversity of clients, students, trainees, and research participants.
+Career development professionals are aware of their own values, attitudes, beliefs, and behaviors and avoid imposing values that are inconsistent with clients' goals.
+Career development professionals respect the values and individuality of clients, students, trainees, and research participants.

 A.5.
 Roles and Relationships with Clients